TurtleEngr/gitproj/test/dev-doc/README.md

     mv *.MP4 *.JPG *.jpg  ../../../../../seal.raw/edit/src/own/video
     ln -s ../../../../../seal.raw/edit/src/own/video/* .

 Yuck.
-Just put all large binary files in PROJ/raw/ and fix the references to them.
-If you really need to have files in some other location, then make your own symnlinks to point to the files in raw/.
+Just put all large binary files in PROJ/raw/ and fix their references.
+If you really need to have files in another location, make your symlinks to point to the files in raw/.
 Directories can be in raw/.

 # POD ERRORS